Leading order magnetic field dependence of conductivities in anomalous hydrodynamics

 {\ As a final note, an unusual feature of the anomalous hydrodynamics discussed above is the frame dependence of the equilibrium configuration \eqref{Eq:EquilibriumExpressions}.
 Typically, the equilibrium is frame independent and the result only depends on the transport coefficients, not on their derivatives \footnote{From a technical point of view, the derivatives appear because $\delta(\xi_BB^\mu)=\delta\xi_BB^\mu+\xi_B\delta B^\mu$, while usually in hydrodynamics the transport coefficients do not fluctuate as they multiply quantities that are zero in the background.}.
 Also, because the transport coefficients are not fixed by hydrodynamics, it is always possible to find a map that relates the results in two different frames.
 In the case of anomalous hydrodynamics however the equilibrium is frame dependent.
 Furthermore, the expressions of the transport coefficients in terms of $\mu$ and $T$ are entirely fixed in each frame, as in e.g. Eq.s~\eqref{Eq:XiLandau} and \eqref{Eq:ThermodynamicFrame}.
 Therefore, there are no free parameters we can employ in order to relate results in different frames.}

-\textit{An unambiguous conductivity.} { By working with order zero in derivative magnetic fields we can bring anomalous effects to the ideal level of hydrodynamics where there are no frame redefinitions.
+\textit{An unambiguous conductivity.} To resolve the frame ambiguity one could work at order two in derivatives \cite{abbasi:magnetotransportanomalous}, however this would only shift the problem to $\mathcal{O}(\partial^3)$ \footnote{The $B^2$ terms of the conductivities would be unambiguous for ${\cal O}(\partial^2)$, but including $B^4$ terms would result in frame dependent conductivities once again.}.
+To avoid the issue altogether, in order to study chiral fluids more easily and at larger values of $B$, we suggest to keep the magnetic field order zero in derivatives.
+By working with order zero in derivative magnetic fields we can bring anomalous effects to the ideal level of hydrodynamics where there are no frame redefinitions.
 If one then continues and determines constitutive relations at order one in derivatives then frame transformations of the form \eqref{Eq:GenericFrameChange} involving the magnetic field are not available because $B^{\mu}$ is no longer derivative order.
 The resultant expressions will not be in the Landau frame and in fact such a frame cannot be reached.
-Moreover, in this background we have an unambiguous global equilibrium because we cannot perform frame transformations containing $B^\mu$.}
+Moreover, in this background we have an unambiguous global equilibrium because we cannot perform frame transformations containing $B^\mu$.

 {\ A theory with ${\cal O}(\partial^0)$ magnetic field has already been studied in \cite{ammon:chiralhydrodynamics} and using their constitutive relations we can find expressions for the conductivities.
 The computation is exactly the same as performed in the standard approach: following the same notation as in \cite{ammon:chiralhydrodynamics} we decompose the stress energy tensor and current as